UniekLee/Blog/content/posts/2015-12-30-whats-changed.md

 - Thoughts
 ---

-I was having a discussion with the awesome staff at [Renown Church](http://renownchurch.com) about Abraham and how he was recognised as someone loved by God because of his incredible wealth.
+I was having a discussion with the awesome staff at [Renown Church](http://renownchurch.com) about Abraham and how he was recognised as someone loved by God because of his incredible wealth.<!--more-->

 This is a common pattern in the Old Testament - God blesses His servants with incredible wealth, and people marvel and the wealth and praise God.
 In this case, the answer to the question: "what is different about you because of God?" is "wealth."
 The pattern is "come and see."